ondat/documentation/docs/concepts/tap.md

 > 💡 This feature is available in release `v2.5.0` or greater.

-Ondat Topology-Aware Placement is a feature that enforces placement of data across failure domains to guarantee high availability.
+Ondat Topology-Aware Placement (TAP) is a feature that enforces placement of data across failure domains to guarantee high availability.

 Ondat TAP uses default [labels on nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#built-in-node-labels) to define failure domains - for instance, an [Availability Zone](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 However, the key label used to segment failure domains can be defined by the user per node.
 Lastly, Ondat TAP is an opt-in feature per volume.